 However, nothing about what he knows is something that his team can execute.
 What he is doing is something that is unique to that person.

 And there is no perfect time to pass down those techniques as when your employees are home.

-Your employees want to report, they want to keep getting paid, they want to make the business strong because at the end of this they want to return to work and continue to be productive.
+Your employees want to report, want to keep getting paid, want to make the business strong because, at the end of this, they want to return to work and want to continue being productive.